livechat/livechat-public-docs/site/content/ios-widget/user-guide.md

 }
 ```

-You can notifiy your user about the agent's response if the chat has been minimized by the user.
-To handle the incoming messages, your class must implement the `LiveChatDelegate` protocol and set itself as `LiveChat.delegate`.
+You can notifiy your user about agent response if chat was minimized by the user.
+To handle the incoming messages, your class must implement `LiveChatDelegate` protocol and set itself as `LiveChat.delegate`.

 ### Handling URL